Turns out it’s harder than I thought. (Writing about the “science” in “the science of attraction,” I mean.)

 Obviously, I don’t want to misrepresent science on this site in a way that’s as blatantly oversimplified as the examples in this segment.

 But on the other other hand…

-It seems like everyone does oversimplifies science, the viewing audience likes it, and nobody else cares.
+It seems like everyone oversimplifies science, the viewing audience likes it, and nobody else cares.
 Even Last Week Tonight with John Oliver is sometimes guilty of the exact same thing.

-This is from their segment on Standardized Testing (May 3 2015):
+Below I’ve transcribed part of their segment on Standardized Testing (May 3 2015):

 (8:01) Florida [..] uses this formula to assess teachers. [see image below.]
 A formula which looks like the kind of thing that aliens carve into an anti-Semite cornfield. [poster from the movie Signs starring Mel Gibson] [laughter]